east-sussex-county-council/Escc.Umbraco.Inception/README.md

 - Solve your own problem, reporting a bug is cool but solving it is just plain awesome!

 ##Contact
-Any further questions may be directed here on github or at florian@qite.be
+Any further questions may be directed here on github.

 ##Thanks to
 We would like to thank everyone who has made any (small or big) contribution to this project:

+- Florian Verdonck and Dries Cauwels at Qite
 - JimBobSquarePants
 - mmisztal1980